 - If not already submitted, send an official copy of your high school transcript which should include your GPA, class rank and ACT or SAT scores to the admissions office.

-Leadership Components of the Scholars Program:
+Key Components of the Scholars Program: